fmartinv/fmartinv/README.md

 - 📫 How to reach me **villafane.fernando.m@gmail.com**

-- 📄 Know about my experiences I ‘m a QA specialist, from Argentina, based in Alicante  Spain  with two years of experience working as qa and also with experience as frontend developer with React and Typescript.
+- 📄 QA Automation Engineer from Argentina, based in Alicante, Spain.
+Experienced in Playwright, C#, TypeScript, API testing, CI/CD, and performance testing with K6.
+Former Frontend Developer with React and TypeScript experience.
+Enthusiastic about Shift Left testing, automation, and continuous improvement.

 - My goal´s to Keep working an grow personal and profesional as QA!